Stochastic Dimension Zeroth-Order Estimator: Stable and Memory-Efficient Training of PINNs: Experiments

 \subsection{Physics-informed neural networks}

-PINN \cite{raissi19_physic_infor_neural_networ} is a class of neural PDE solver where the ansatz \(u_{\theta }(\vb{x})\) is parameterized by a neural network with parameter \(\theta\).
-It is a prototypical case of the optimization problem in Eq. \ref{eq:problem}.
-We consider PDEs defined on a domain \(\Omega \subset \mathbb{R}^{d}\) and boundary/initial \(\partial\Omega\) as follows
+PINNs \cite{raissi19_physic_infor_neural_networ} approximate a PDE solution with a neural-network ansatz \(u_{\theta }(\vb{x})\).
+They provide a representative instance of the optimization problem in Eq.~\ref{eq:problem}.
+We consider a PDE on \(\Omega\subset\mathbb{R}^d\) with boundary or initial conditions on \(\partial\Omega\):